-Female Agents Behind Enemy Lines: Part Four
+Female Agents Behind Enemy Lines—Nancy Wake: Part 4

 In this series of three articles, I’ll talk about a few of the female agents who were sent to France by the F Section of the Special Operations Executive (SOE) during WWII.
 F Section (French Section) was part of SOE, set up as a clandestine organization “to set Europe ablaze”, as Winston Churchill once said.